Rui Hachimura NBA Playoffs Player Props: Lakers vs. Nuggets

 Rui Hachimura Insights vs. the Nuggets

-- The Nuggets are the eighth-best defensive squad in the NBA, giving up 112.5 points per game.
+- The Nuggets are the eighth-best defensive team in the league, giving up 112.5 points per contest.

-- Allowing 40.8 rebounds per contest, the Nuggets are the best team in the league.
+- The Nuggets are the best squad in the NBA, allowing 40.8 rebounds per game.

-- Looking at assists, the Nuggets have allowed 25.7 per contest, 15th in the league.
+- Looking at assists, the Nuggets have conceded 25.7 per game, 15th in the league.

-- The Nuggets allow 11.4 made 3-pointers per game, third-ranked in the league.
+- The Nuggets allow 11.4 made 3-pointers per contest, third-ranked in the league.

 Rui Hachimura vs. the Nuggets